British diaspora in Africa: Zimbabwe

-The ruling white minority in Southern Rhodesia unilaterally declared independence as Rhodesia in 1965 but no provisions were made to incorporate the black African majority as political equals.
+The ruling white minority in Southern Rhodesia unilaterally declared independence as Rhodesia in 1965 but no provisions were made to incorporate the Indigenous African majority as political equals.
 Civil war lasted until 1979, as black nationalists fought against the white-dominated government.

 In 1980, the first democratic general election was held in what was now independent Zimbabwe and the country joined the Commonwealth.
 Subsequently, the country's white population declined sharply – thousands were intimidated, attacked, and driven off their property.
 Because of patterns of discrimination, whites had held the majority of property previously occupied by indigenous groups.
 Charged with abusing human rights and undermining democracy, President Robert Mugabe and other Zimbabwean individuals and entities were subjected to a wide range of economic and political sanctions by the United States and other western nations.

 In 2002 Zimbabwe was suspended from the Commonwealth due to human rights abuses and electoral fraud.
 In 2003, Zimbabwe voluntarily terminated its Commonwealth membership.

 Northern Rhodesia became a separate nation, Zambia.